The Brave One (1956 film)

-The Brave One is a 1956 drama film directed by Irving Rapper and starring Michel Ray, Rodolfo Hoyos Jr., and Elsa Cárdenas.
+The Brave One is a 1956 American drama film directed by Irving Rapper and starring Michel Ray, Rodolfo Hoyos Jr., and Elsa Cárdenas.
 It tells the story of a Mexican boy who tries to save his beloved bull Gitano from a deadly duel against a champion matador.

 The Brave One was the last film to win the Academy Award for Best Story before the award was discontinued, and was nominated for two other Academy Awards: Best Film Editing and Best Sound Recording, but was not a box office or critical success.

 Plot

 The story is set in Mexico in the 1950s.

 During a storm, a cow that has just calved is killed in the pasture.
 Leonardo, the young son of the cattle herder, takes the animal home, gives him the name "Gitano" and raises him lovingly.

 Gitano's mother had been presented to Leonardo's father (Rafael Rosillo) as a gift from his employer (landowner Don Alejandro), in thanks to Rosillo for a great favor he had done for Don Alejandro.
 But, no written confirmation exists of this gift or of Rosillo's ownership.
 Leonardo writes to Don Alejandro to ask him for an assurance in writing that Gitano belongs to Leonardo's family.

 Don Alejandro, at the time Leonardo writes, is in Europe, taking part in various car races and the letter is slow to reach him.
 Meanwhile, Don Alejandro's manager has all the young animals branded with Alejandro's brand, including Gitano.

 Weeks pass and then to his great joy, Leonardo receives a letter from Don Alejandro with a deed of gift attached.

 Years later, when Gitano turns four, Don Alejandro has a fatal accident in a race.
 Because he is heavily in debt, his entire estate is put up for auction.
 This includes Gitano because Leonardo can no longer find the deed of gift and the fact that Gitano is branded with Alejandro's brand speaks against Leonardo's ownership.